GBHS students learn Drama to…

 The courses we run

 There are currently two GCSE groups following the AQA GCSE Drama course.
 Although at this level there is a greater emphasis on performance skills, the course is structured in such a way that social skills are still a key element.
-During the two years of the course the students undertake four controlled assessment units, perform to a public audiences and complete weekly HW tasks in preparation for the written exam (40%).
+There are three components which form the assessments; Component 1 is a written exam, Component Two a devising exam and Component Three is a performance exam of 2 scripted extracts.
+Alongside this, there is a log book too.

 Great Baddow students are provided with many opportunities to visit theatres.
-This academic year, the students have been taken to see the following productions (2016-17):
+This academic year, the students will be seeing the following productions (2018-19):

-Things I know to be True (Frantic Assembly), The Curious Incident of the Dog in the Night Time, The Woman in Black, Blood Brothers.
+School of Rock, The Curious Incident of the Dog in the Night Time, The Woman in Black, The Play That Goes Wrong, The Unreturning (Frantic Assembly) and more!

 Extra Curricular Drama